SourLemonJuice/i18nglish.c/README.md

 See usage details in *source/main.c*

-But... it won't delete punctuation with itself
+And... it won't delete punctuation with itself

-Be sure to check out the [#Stream version parser](#stream-version-parser), it's a new and better API

-## Stream version parser
+## Stream parser

-`i7hParserStream()` is a new API of this project.\
+`i7hParserStream()` is a new interface of this project.\
 It gets rid from some crappy frameworks. here's some good thing about it:

-- Cleaner code!
 - Perfect punctuation detect
 - Recognize word more correctly
+- Cleaner code!
 - Don't need create data structure manually
 - Direct processing streams, like `stdin/stdout` or a file handle

-Use `--mode stream-stdin` in CLI to try it
+Mode `stdin` and `file` are using this interface

 ## Todo List

 > Todo list is for myself, not for showing off.
 The history todo only needs stored in git history.

-- Migrate all mode to stream version parser
+- NULL

 ## Code style